ishatag/Predictive_maintenance/README.md

 # Predictive_maintenance
 Predict machine failures (binary + multiclass) and identify failure types.
-Using the analysis, provide a summary to stakeholders.
+Using the analysis, my aim is to provide a summary to stakeholders.

 🔧 Predictive Maintenance Using AI/ML